 There are some works that are not protected by copyright.
 These include facts, some works produced by the federal government, titles and short phrases (though these could be trademarked which is another form of intellectual property), works in the public domain, and ideas.
 Copyright protects the expression of ideas not the ideas themselves.

 The length of copyright hasn't been consistent over the years.
 Currently, copyright lasts for the entire life of the creator and 70 years after their death.
 This means that The Fellowship of the Ring published by JRR Tolkien would remain copyright-protected until 2043 (which is 70 years after his death in 1973.
 Sidebar: the UK copyright length is currently the same as the US though with some works they will be different because there is no standardized international copyright law).
 For more information about copyright terms, see this useful chart created by Cornell University Libraries (pdf).

 Works created by William & Mary faculty, staff, and students are governed by the university's Intellectual Property Policy.
 William & Mary typically allows faculty, staff, and student creators to retain copyright as defined by the policy.
 This includes content uploaded to W&M's institutional repository, W&M ScholarWorks.
 (Submitters retain copyright and grant W&M ScholarWorks the non-exclusive right to distribute and preserve the work.)

-For additional information on the use of copyrighted materials, review William & Mary's Policy and Guidelines for the Use of Copyrighted Works.
+For additional information on using copyrighted materials in presentations, lectures, etc., review William & Mary's Policy and Guidelines for the Use of Copyrighted Works (pdf).